tracy-o/learning-day/docs/routing/routing.md

 We want tenant users to be able to quickly add a new route to Belfrage with minimal effort.

 A tenant should just:
-- define the route matcher in the `Routefile`
+- Define the route matcher in the `Routefile`
-- define one or more examples of routes in the `Routefile`
+- Define one or more examples of routes in the `Routefile`
-- add basic information about their route in a `Spec File`
+- Add basic information about their route in a `Spec File`

 A tenant will not:
-- need to know Elixir
+- Need to know Elixir
-- build unit tests in Elixir (but if they desire to do so they're welcome to!)
+- Build unit tests in Elixir (but if they desire to do so they're welcome to!)

 ### Features
-- simple DSL
+- Simple Domain Specific Language (DSL)
-- super performant independently of the number of route matchers
+- Super performant independently of the number of route matchers
-- allow basic validation of routes
+- Allow basic validation of routes
-- allow redirects
+- Allow redirects
-- more to come...
+- More to come...

 ### Design
 The `Routefile` introduces a simple DSL to easily define routing rules.
 Just a few macros are used behind the scenes to perform a simple definition of the route.
 Once compiled, this becomes a single standard `Plug.Router` module.